Zoziologie/ebird2latex/README.md

-# EbirdToLaTex Checklist Generator #
+# eBirdToLaTex Checklist Generator #
-eBirdToLaTex Checklist Generator is a short Python script which generates a customisable bird checklist based on a specific dataset downloaded from [eBird](http://ebird.org/).
-There is also a web version of the generator available on my [my website](http://zoziologie.raphaelnussbaumer.com/ebirdtolatex/) with some explanation of the importance of checklist.
+eBirdToLaTex Checklist Generator is a Python module which generates a customisable bird checklist based on a specific dataset downloaded from [eBird](http://ebird.org/).
+The web version of the generator is currently not available.

 ## How to use the python version ? ##
 If you have python3 (python2 won't work with ```urllib```) and LaTeX, take the ```e2L.py``` module with the ```script_e2L.py``` and ```Template_default```.
 Internet connection is required to download updated bird taxonomy list, language traduction as well as location barchart data.